Program Admission And Application

 Students are strongly encouraged to speak with a Health Sciences Advisor every semester to help stay on track and be prepared to apply.

-Admission to the Health Information Technology Program professional courses is by a special application procedure.
+Admission to the Health Information Management Program professional courses is by a special application procedure.
 The only entry to the professional courses is the fall of each year.

 The application period is February 1 through April 15.
 A link to the application will be found on this page only during the application period.